Amirf568/Amirf568/README.md

 ## Certifications
 - MongoDB Database Certification — In Progress
-- AWS Cloud Certification — In Progress
+- CompTIA Security+ — In Progress

 ---